imbryan/anki-kanji-cards/README.md

 # Anki Kanji Cards
-This is a script that generates Anki cards for a given list of kanji.
+This is a CLI script that generates Anki cards for a given list of kanji.

 ## Usage
 Install dependencies: